Rzi98/FIVES-champions/README.md

 - There are many edge cases in this competition.
 You need to test and debug your failure cases a lot.
 Don't simply test for the cases that work.
 Test for scenarios such as when your robot gets cornered, with opponent present, etc...

+#### Have Fun: ####

+- Most importantly, you need to enjoy the 14 weeks of the development process.
+What really helps for our team is really the synchronisation we had and the vibes we resonated during team meetings.
+Winning first place isn't everything, after all it is only 10%.

 ## Contributors ##
 <h3><u>Hardware</u></h3>